-an ROI do not capture direction and multiscale information; Moreover, dimensions of the ROI-based features are relatively high and still need to be further reduced.
+efficient.
+In the ROI-based method, a brain sMRI image is segmented into different tissue ROIs, and then an ROI-based feature vector or a vector of the relationships between those ROIs is used to describe the sMRI image in classifying AD patients.
+Ahmed et al. developed an automatic classification framework for AD recognition using hippocampal visual features [37].
+However, spatial features used to represent an ROI do not capture direction and multiscale information; Moreover, dimensions of the ROI-based features are relatively high and still need to be further reduced.
 For the patch-based method, a tissue patch containing multiple ROIs is selected to extract spatial features.
-Li et al. developed a deep learning method to segment hippocampus from MRI data for predicting MCI subjects' progression to AD dementia in a time-to-event analysis setting [38].
+Li et al. developed a deep learning method to segment hippocampus from MRI data for predicting MCI subjects' progression to AD dementia in a time-toevent analysis setting [38].
 Meanwhile, Khedher et al. presented a new CAD system that allows early AD diagnosis using tissue-segmented brain images [39].
 It is clear that some important information related to AD is ignored by the patch-based features in describing the sMRI image.

 From the perspective of image processing, we prefer to divide AD classification methods into the spatial domainbased and the transformation domain-based methods [40], [41], [42].
 The former can easily describe an image by analyzing its structural patterns in the spatial domain, including voxel-based, ROI-based, patch-based, and deep learning (DL)-based features.
 For the DL-based method, features are automatically extracted from structural patterns of the sMRI image by different network models [6], [9], [43], [44], [45].
 Liu et al. [44] proposed a multi-model DL framework based on convolutional neural network (CNN) for joint automatic hippocampal segmentation and AD classification with structural MRI data.
 Wang et al. [45] provided a new computer-vision based technique to detect AD in an efficient way using eight-layer CNN with leaky rectified linear unit and max pooling.
-For the latter, an image is firstly transformed by the wavelet, contourlet, or shearlet to obtain its subbands [46].
+For the latter, an image is first transformed by the wavelet, contourlet, or shearlet to obtain its subbands [46].
 The subbands are then used to construct energy features in the frequency domain.
 Over the past decade, there have been few existing features extracted by the transformation domain-based method for AD classification.
 Nowadays, the transformation domain-based method gradually appears.
 For example, Zhang et al. utilized stationary wavelet entropy to extract the texture features of an MRI for AD classification [47], and Jha et al. proposed a novel computer-aided diagnosis (CAD) cascade model to discriminate patients with AD from healthy controls using the dual-tree complex wavelet transforms [48].
 However the challenge of the transformation domain-based method is how to make a trade-off between the feature dimensionality and the decomposition scale, as well as how to reasonably segment subbands into different energy regions.